-- We have built more than 100 beautiful, custom, lane houses – more than any other laneway housing builder.
+- We have built more than 100 beautiful, custom, lane homes – more than any other laneway housing builder.

 Each of our lane houses is designed to specifically meet our customer’s needs.
 We offer the latest in design innovation and space saving solutions.